-- Cut Onion into 1/2 pieces and set aside
+- Cut onion into 1/2-inch pieces and set aside.

-- Take your cut / cubed beef stew meat and lightly salt and pepper them.
-Then coat them with flour on all sides.
+- Take your cubed beef stew meat and lightly salt and pepper it.
+Then coat the pieces with flour on all sides.

-- Heat pot on stove top with olive oil and begin searing meat on all sides in batches and as the pieces get done, transfer them to a large bowl and do the next batch until all the pieces are done.
+- Heat pot on stovetop with olive oil and begin searing meat on all sides in batches.
+As the pieces get done, transfer them to a large bowl and do the next batch until all the pieces are done.
 About 2 to 3 minutes each batch.

 - Once all the meat is seared and done, deglaze the pot with 1/2 cup of beef broth and 1/2 red wine, scraping all the little bits on the bottom of the pot with a wooden spoon.

-- After deglazing, add the chopped vegetables (Onion, Celery, Carrots, Mushrooms and Garlic) to the pot and add the thyme and bay leaf.
-Cover and let simmer for 5 minutes occasionally stir the vegetables with your wooden spoon.
+- After deglazing, add the chopped vegetables (onion, celery, carrots, mushrooms, and garlic) to the pot and add the thyme and bay leaf.
+Cover and let simmer for 5 minutes, occasionally stirring with your wooden spoon.

-- Once all the vegetables are coated and cooked down a little, return the beef stew meat to the mixture and mix in the 2 cans of fire roasted diced tomatoes, the rest of the red wine, beef broth and mix again.
+- Once all the vegetables are coated and cooked down a little, return the beef stew meat to the mixture and mix in the fire-roasted diced tomatoes, the rest of the red wine, and beef broth.
+Mix again.

-- Once the mixture is mixed, sprinkle on the Adobo, Sazon, Garlic and Paprika Powders and mix well.
+- Once the mixture is mixed, sprinkle on the adobo, sazon, garlic, and paprika powders. mix well.

-- Once everything is in the pot (Except the Potatoes) add enough water to cover the rest of the mixture (about a cup or two of water) and bring temperature up to a boil for a minute or two.
+- Once everything is in the pot (except the potatoes), add enough water to cover the rest of the mixture (about 1-2 cups water).
+Bring temperature up to a boil for 1-2 minutes.

-- Transfer covered pot to a 375 degree oven for one (1) hour.
-After the one hour of cooking in the oven, add the Red Potatoes, mix and cover and cook for another 1/2 hour.
+- Transfer covered pot to a 375-degree oven for 1 hour.
+After that time, add the red potatoes, mix, and cover and cook for another 30 minutes.

-- After 1 1/2 hours in the oven, carefully remove the pot to the top of the stove and check the meat for tenderness.
-The meat should break apart fork tender.
+- After 1 1/2 hours (total) in the oven, carefully remove the pot to the top of the stove and check the meat for tenderness.
+The meat should break-apart fork tender.